 Urgent appointments

 When you telephone the surgery, and you require urgent treatment, we will offer you a triage appointment where a duty on call clinician will telephone you at home and discuss your symptoms with you.
-From this discussion the clinician may be able to help you by issuing medication for you to collect at a local chemist or they may decide you should be seen for a face to face consultation.
+From this discussion the clinician may be able to help you by issuing medication for you to collect at a local chemist or they may decide you should be seen for a face-to-face consultation.

 Please note that we do not offer a walk in service for urgent treatment.
 This is because we cannot guarantee a time that you will be seen by our on call GP as they may be making an emergency home visit or dealing with urgent patients already on our triage list.
+We also have a duty of care to our patients in the waiting room; it may be that you have an infectious/contagious disease, and we must follow set guidelines to quarantine patients, so please stay at home and contact us for advice using the online form.

 Routine appointments